 The experience provided to NICA student-athletes is only possible because of the contributions of dozens of volunteers at each race.
 On behalf of our student-athletes, our coaches, league directors and the NICA team, we thank you for devoting time from your weekend and/or parents who spend time away from spectating your racing student-athlete, in support high school mountain bike racing.
 Thank you also for taking the time to carefully read the guidelines for your position.
 Please email your volunteer coordinator or league director if you have any questions, feedback or concerns.

 Announcing invites all racers and all family into the action.
 This role allows the race announcer to be organized and keep up the energy level.
 You’ll be giving the announcer all the information he or she needs to announce athletes as they cross the finish line.
-The announcing assistant needs to be quick as they cross reference rider numbers with names and schools.
+The announcing assistant needs to be quick at calling the numbers as soon as they see them and then as they cross reference rider numbers with names and schools.

 As a course setter you will be marking the course for NICA student athletes pre-riding and racing.
 With the direction of the Chief Course Setter or League Director, you will be placing markings to alert riders to turns, dangers and confirm they are on course.
 This involves you or your assigned course marking parter to you’re your mountain bike with a backpack full of course-setting supplies: course tape, signs, zipties and small wooden stakes.
 You’ll have fun getting out on course with some fellow League supporters.
 Come well prepared with your mountain biking gear and bring clothing for a range of weather, as well as sunscreen, snacks and drinks.